StarlaneStudios/react-router-tree/README.md

 Parameters can be defined by using `[name]` as folder name.
 This will automatically translate into `:name` when building routes.

+We also support a other parameter type: `*` which will match any path segment.

 ### Index mapping

 Folders named `@` will map to the index page of the parent directory.